Estimation of temporal covariances in pathogen dynamics using Bayesian multivariate autoregressive models: Materials and methods

 \subsubsection{Neighbourhood structure}

-Assuming neighbouring month are more similar than distance months, $W$ can be defined such that $w_{ij}=1$ if months $i$ and $j$ are neighbouring months and $w_{ij}=0$ if months $i$ and $j$ are not neighbouring months.
-In this paper, neighbours were fixed as the proceeding and preceding three month.
+Assuming neighbouring months are more similar than distance months, $W$ can be defined such that $w_{ij}=1$ if months $i$ and $j$ are neighbouring months and $w_{ij}=0$ if months $i$ and $j$ are not neighbouring months.
+In this paper, neighbours were fixed as the previous and subsequent three months.
 Taking a neighbourhood approach, we set